-Caring for our staff We have great staff, and we really care about them, as they care for us.
+Caring for our staff We have great staff and really care about them, as they care for us.
 Sirdars, guides and cooks have worked years with us.
 Our porters are fully kitted out for high altitude treks following the letter and spirit of the IPPG guidelines meaning we provide duvets, mattresses, warm tents for them, plus warm jacket and pants, hat, gloves, shoes.

 Tipping our crew is usual and allow 5% of the trip cost as a guideline.
 The western guides don't take tips.

 *Exploratory treks The golden age of exploration dead?
 Never!
 These are 'back of an envelope' treks that would warm Tilman's heart.
 There is nobody else on the planet who organizes treks quite like this, a positive attitude and smile required.